karakun/karakun.github.io/_posts/2024-06-12-security-slsa.md

 Specifically, provenance ties source code and build steps to the resulting artifacts.
 By documenting how the resulting artefacts were created in relation to the build, it essentially acts as a receipt generated for the build process.

-This was the first part on a series of articles on Security.
-Stay tuned (e.g. [via RSS](/feed.xml)) for more and feel free to [contact us](mailto:info@karkaun.com?subject=SLSA on DevHub) with feedback and questions.
+This was the first part of a series of articles related to security.
+Stay tuned (e.g. [via RSS](/feed.xml)) for more and don't hesitate to [contact us](mailto:info@karakun.com?subject=SLSA on DevHub) with feedback and questions.